When: May 6 - 8, 2026

 time iconMay 8, 2026 12:00 pm

-The Networking Lunch held directly in the Tradeshow Hall offers attendees a fantastic opportunity to refuel while continuing to make meaningful connections.
-Enjoy a delicious, thoughtfully curated lunch while mingling with industry professionals, exhibitors, and thought leaders in the heart of the Tradeshow floor before your departure.
+The Networking Lunch held directly in the Grand Event Room offers attendees a fantastic opportunity to fuel-up while continuing to make meaningful connections.
+Enjoy a delicious, thoughtfully curated lunch while mingling with industry professionals, and thought leaders before your departure.

 Sponsors

-Interested in sponsoring at the 2026 Power of Water Canada Technical Conference?
+Sponsorship for the 2026 Power of Water Canada Technical Conference is now sold out.

 2025 POWC Sponsors